osanstrong/arfc.github.io/software_templates.md

 to develop, but if you expect multiple contributors or a lot of pull requests you might want to consider implementing tests like this.
-An example repository is [PyNE](https://github.com/pyne/pyne), which employs circleci to run multiple tests on every pull request before they're merged.
+An example repository is [PyNE](https://github.com/pyne/pyne), which employs circleci to run multiple tests on every pull request.

 #### Resources:
 - [Getting Started](https://circleci.com/docs/2.0/hello-world/)